 Much was said about user centred design and social innovator, Charles Leadbeater talked about the risks of having things done to you when having things done for you, and the importance of working with people rather than for them.
 As Julia Cassim pointed out, it is important to design alongside users rather than treating them as guinea pigs.

 However, it was in the workshops which ran throughout the day where the event really differentiated itself.
-Various workshops explored art and leisure, product design, workplace (including employment law, with our legal expert Catriona Watt), technology and urban design.
+Various workshops explored art and leisure, product design, workplace (including employment law, with our legal expert oklahoma city dating), technology and urban design.
 The first floor of the Design Museum was awash with paper, post it notes and stickers full of notes, ideas and re-designs of household objects as the assembled creative brains were fired into action.

 There is no doubting the enthusiasm and passion of the design community to make inclusive design a reality.
 However, with Tuesday’s debt busting budget looming, we will need to make the business case for inclusive design to ensure that the products and services which will so enhance the lives of us all, make it to the mainstream.